Carnagion/dissertation/diss/diss.typ

 == Impact <section:impact>

-The results discussed in @section:compare-deice clearly show that for the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing for all problem instances considered, and are often significantly better.
+The results discussed in @section:compare-deice clearly show that the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing for all problem instances considered, and are often significantly better.
 @table:cplex-branch-bound-heathrow-results confirms that integrated de-icing indeed achieves optimal values for the objective function considered here, when applied without a rolling horizon.

 The results reported in @table:branch-bound-heathrow-results for real-world problem instances from London Heathrow show that significant improvements in total delay and CTOT compliance can be obtained when using integrated de-icing as opposed to decomposed de-icing, while also not compromising on runway utilisation and stand holding times.